molecularmachinist/functional_sampling_tool/README.md

 If you have conda, you can make sure all dependencies are met by running

 ```
-conda install -c conda-forge numpy matplotlib numba mdanalysis scikit-learn
+conda install -c conda-forge numpy matplotlib mdanalysis scikit-learn
 ```

 The tool has been tested with python 3.7 to 3.10.
 Please let us know if you are using other versions, whether everything works (and especially if it doesn't).

 ## Installation

-Since the project is in pure Python, you can use it without any compilation.
-You can simply clone this repo and run the tool as `/path/to/project/functional_sampling_tool/fst`.
-If you want it in your path to run as `fst` you have two choices, either add the project repo to your path, or install the project as a python package as explained below.
-In the latter case you can also use the code directly form your own scripts, e.g. with `from functional_sampling_tool import inout` (though, for now, there is no documentation on using the code in that way).

-### Installing as a package

 This first part is optional and if you are happy with installing the tool and dependencies in you default environment, then skip straight to the next part.

-First, we will make a new conda environment dedicated just for the tool and activate it:
+First, we will make a new conda environment dedicated just for the tool and activate it (if you have [mamba](https://mamba.readthedocs.io/en/latest/) installed, use it for the first command to speed up the process):

 ```
-conda create -c conda-forge -n fst_env numpy matplotlib numba mdanalysis scikit-learn
+conda create -c conda-forge -n fst_env numpy matplotlib mdanalysis scikit-learn
 conda activate fst_env
 ```